 Meet the Person Behind the Canvas:

-About the artist, Margaret Lukasik
+About Artist Margaret Lukasik

 The Artistic Journey